PLAINSBORO, N.J. (PRWEB) July 16, 2014

 Even ACOs that are performing well in healthcare delivery can still fall short on shared savings, as Summit Medical Group learned.
 Kimberley Kauffman, vice president for Value-Based Care, outlined how the ACO uses a series of tools to track high-risk patients after discharge from the hospital to avoid readmissions, which is one of the criteria Medicare now tracks closely.

 Using a metric that Summit calls “LACED,” for length of stay, acuity, comorbidity, history of ER use, and drugs prescribed, the ACO particularly targets patients on multiple medications or blood thinners and ensures follow-up within two business days of discharge to schedule visits with a primary care physician a week to two weeks after leaving the hospital.

 Summit has made use of disease registries to closely track high-risk patients with congestive heart failure or chronic obstructive pulmonary disorder.
 Care navigators cull lists first, then hand off patients who need to be checked to care coordinators, who get a list of 10 patients and have two weeks to check on them.
-This sentence is confusing, maybe: Care navigators cull lists first, then provide care coordinators with a list of 10 patients who need to checked.
+Care navigators cull lists first, then provide care coordinators with a list of 10 patients who need to checked.
 Follow-ups for these patients are then completed within two weeks.
 Summit has also had success in lowering glycated hemoglobin (A1C) rates for its highest-risk diabetes patients, and produced a total weight loss of 167 pounds among a group of 17 patients in a healthy lifestyles initiative.

 A “scorecard” used to evaluate individual practices was popular among the Web session participants, and Kauffman said it is well-received among the ACO practice groups, too.